Skip to main content

 Does the cottage provide a Collar ID tag with the cottage name and phone number?

-Some dog-friendly cottages may even provide a local name tag with the cottage details on it.
+Some dog-friendly cottages may even provide a local name tag engraved with the cottage details.
 Something as simple as this could be an absolute lifesaver if your dog gets lost in an unfamiliar area on holiday.
-Owners might even make a feature of it and let you keep one.
-But it’s probably best to leave it behind for the next pet-owning guests.
+Owners might even make a feature of having a temporary dog tag with the cottage owners’ contact details on it, which is very reassuring for everyone.

 Underfloor heating?

 It’s still seen as a luxury these days, but dogs LOVE it!
-There is little better for drying off muddy, damp paws effortlessly than having them pad around on warm kitchen tiles for a while.
+There is little better for drying off muddy, damp paws effortlessly than having them settle down on warm and easily wiped kitchen tiles for a while.

-Speaking of flooring, how much of the cottage is dog friendly?
-Nobody wants to leave ‘Lil Lillykins’ in the kitchen all day because the lounge has just installed a new white carpet!
+Speaking of flooring, how much of the cottage is dog-friendly?
+Nobody wants to leave ‘Buster’ in the kitchen all day because the lounge has just installed a new white carpet!
 Make sure you ask before booking.

-Most cottages will allow dogs all over the ground floor but not upstairs.
-A great pet-friendly cottage will help by providing a stair gate to stop Lassie from grabbing a quick nap upstairs in a pile of bath towels.
+Most cottages allow dogs on the ground floor but not upstairs.
+A great pet-friendly cottage will help by providing a stair gate to stop Lassie from grabbing a quick nap upstairs in a nest of discarded bath towels.

-We dog owners probably have twice as many throws, towels and rags lying around than an average household.
-Check and see if these will be provided!
+Dog owners are happy to bring throws and dog beds, but they do fill up a car that is probably already short on luggage capacity.
+As a dog owner, ask if these will be provided!
 It is generally accepted that throws should be put over any furniture before the dog climbs.
-The same goes for towels by the door to clean muddy paws or scraps in the bathroom to spread all over the floor in case Bozo leaps out of the bath prematurely!
+The same goes for an extra dog towel or two hung by the door to wipe down muddy paws or bathmats in the bathroom to cover the floor in case Big McDuff leaps out of the bath prematurely!

 Dog bowls and beds?
-When packing for a holiday, the last thing you need is these big (and occasionally smelly) space hoggers in the car.
+When packing for a holiday, you won’t want these big (and occasionally smelly) space hoggers in the car when packing for a holiday.
 Find out if the cottage provides them, how many they provide, and if they are big enough to fit your massive mutt!

 POO! (bags).
 Are they provided in the welcome pack?
-It would be best if you took your own anyway in case of car emergencies, but it’s a good sign of a truly dog-friendly cottage.
+It would be best to take your own anyway in case of car emergencies, but it’s a good sign of a genuinely dog-friendly cottage.
+The gesture also implies that guests are expected to use them to keep the garden poop-free.

 Pets Welcome Packs